[First published in Broad Street Review, 2 Jan 2014, as “The sound of the music“]

 That’s how quickly I tossed composer intent out the window.

 Some nuance, though, if you will.
-Composers do, after all, want their music to be heard, so we like to say “Yes” as often as we can, or at least as often as our schedules permit.
+Composers do, after all, want their music to be heard, so we like to say “Yes” as often as we can, or as often as our schedules permit.
 There’s the story of the woman who called up John Cage.
 She asked him, “Are you John Cage?”

 “Yes, I am,” he answered.

-But mostly it was because I relished the challenge of changing it, to see if it would still work.
-Composers love creating problems to solve.
-To do that, I had to banish from my head all those sounds I had crafted and come up with entirely new ones.
+Part of my optimism came from the fact that I’d done this before.
+I’d rearranged “Psalm 113” from Vespers for piano.
+“Piano!”
+I whispered guiltily to my friends in Piffaro, the Renaissance Band, who had commissioned Vespers.
+But mostly I simply relished the challenge of changing it, to see if I could.
+Composers love solving problems.
+To make it work, I had to banish from my ears all those sounds I had crafted, and come up with entirely new ones.
 I had no interest in reshaping Renaissance sounds.
-No, I had to throw them out and start over.
-With the same music.
+I had to throw them out and start over, with the same music.
+That was the challenge, but it was no different from Ravel moving Mussorgsky’s Pictures at an Exhibition from piano to orchestra.

 So I ripped open “Wie schön” and rewrote lines.
-From early to modern, from winds and brass to strings, all done over.
+From early to modern, from winds and brass to strings, it was all done over.
 The soft pressings of the theorbo (a long-necked bass lute) and early harp, those translucent curtains fluttering in the late afternoon sun, I set aside for the scuttering-in-the-shadows harpsichord.
 Gone were the squiring portents of the double-reed shawms; gone, too, the ripe, plummy brass.
-In their place: elegant strings, from bright violins to puckish violas, ruddy cello, and the tide-moving double bass.
+In their place were elegant strings, from bright violins to puckish violas, ruddy cello, and the tide-moving double bass.

 Until we change our minds.